 If you wish to use the Court’s video conferencing system for a Court appearance, you must file a written request with the Court at least two business days prior to the hearing or trial date.
 If the connection is outside of the OJD’s state network, ten business days advance notice is required.
 The written request must include:

 - Date and time of testimony

 - IP Address for the remote site video connection

 - Contact name and phone number for remote site

 If the connection is outside of OJD’s state network, arrangements will need to be made for testing the connection between the connecting parties, prior to the Court date.
 The requesting party must make advanced arrangements between the Court and external site for testing the connection.
 Contact the Court’s information technology staff to schedule the testing.
 Please allow for two weeks between date of the request and time of hearings for testing to take place.
 Please note that the Court will not provide the Court’s local video IP Address, therefore, an IP Address for the remote site must be provided to the Court in order to facilitate a video conference connection.

 The Court can accommodate a laptop for courtroom presentations such as power point presentation.
-Each courtroom has a laminated help cards for assistance with connecting to the Court's video display equipment.
-Connection types may vary based on the courtroom being utilized.
-Please contact the Court’s information technology staff to determine which connection options are available for your use.
-Court technology staff will only provide information regarding the specifications of the Court’s equipment.
+Connection availability is limited to VGA or HDMI in courtrooms C, E, F and G for video only.
+An external audio sourse will be required should audio be needed.
+Courtrooms A, B, D, and H can accommodate HDMI, including audio.
+Court Technology staff will only provide information regarding the specifications of the Court’s equipment.
 Parties are responsible for arranging for their own technical support relating to laptop connections, resolution requirements and application performance.